tarantool/cartridge-java/README.md

 ### Proxy Tarantool client

-The next settings allows connecting to instances with CRUD interfaces defined as user-defined stored functions or Cartridge roles implementing the API similar to the one of [tarantool/crud](https://github.com/tarantool/crud).
+This section shows the necessary settings for connecting to instances with a user-defined CRUD API exposed as Lua stored functions or Cartridge roles implementing the API similar to the one of [tarantool/crud](https://github.com/tarantool/crud).
 Works with `tarantool/crud` 0.3.0+.

-See an example of how to set proxy client with helps of `TarantoolClientFactory`:
+See an example of how to set up a proxy client working with `tarantool/crud`:

 ```java
 class Scratch {